The origins of farming

-Haplogroup G formed approximately 50,000 years ago as a side lineage of haplogroup IJK, but seems to have had a slow start, evolving in isolation for tens of thousands of years, possibly in the Near East, cut off from the wave of colonisation of Eurasia.
+Haplogroup G seems to have had a slow start, evolving somewhere in West Asia in isolation for tens of thousands of years, G did not participate in the earlier colonization of Eurasia.
 (1) Now about 2,5 % of the World population has this haplogroup.
 (1a)

 Haplogroup G first locations (T. Kandell).

-The most probably region of origin is estimated to be in Anatolia, Armenia or western Iran.
-For this are two indications.
+The most probably region of the initial phase is estimated to be in Anatolia, Armenia or western Iran.
+For this are several indications.
 First, here is the only region with co-presence of deep basal branches as well as the occurrence of high sub-haplogroup diversity of haplogroup G.

 See the map right.
 (2)

-The map of Europe and Asia Minor shows the probable area of emergence of Haplogroup G in green.
+This map of Europe and Asia Minor shows the probable area of the beginning time of Haplogroup G in green.
 The decreasing spread of this group is indicated by fading from a dark to lighter green, to yellow and then to brown.

 In various regions of the Near East, the so called Fertile Crescent, lived hunter-gatherers.
 The two best known groups are the the Baradostian, 34,000 – 20,000 ybp of the Zagros Mountains of western Iran and the Levanto-Aurignacian, 27,000 – 20,000 ybp in the Levant.